tbwiik/Travelu/travelu/fxui/src/README.md

 ## Service

 The Service is responsible for communicating with the module handling local persistence.
-The class mainly do two things: load and save.
+The class mainly does two things: load and save.
 It also give the controller access to (not a copy) of the interal object to able to write these changes to file.

 ### Sources
 - [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)